contensis/contensis.github.io/docs-src/content-types/field-editors/editor-heading.md

 # Heading field editor
-The heading field editor is a text field editor that supports three fixed sizes.
-It enables a developer to separate out defined headings in an entry without the need of a HTML editor.
+The heading field editor is a text field that supports three fixed sizes.
+It enables a developer to separate defined headings in an entry without an HTML editor.

 ## Settings
 | Setting name | Summary|